buyaoshushu/pioneer/pioneers/MinGW/README.txt

 Known limitations
 =================
 * The online help is not built
-* The server and metaserver are not built
+* The metaserver is not built.
+It is recommended to use the existing metaservers

 Roland Clobus
-2013-03-18 Pioneers-14.1
+2014-03-07 Pioneers-15.2